Malcolm-LaRose/2048/README.md

-Guinea Pigs --> Please use the exe or extract it from the 7z
+Elite Game Testers --> Extract from the 7z and run the exe as is in the folder with other files

+TO-DO:

+Add appropriate licensing